 In order for the tire to be repairable, the puncture must be 1/2 inch away or more from the treads edge where the steel belt begins.
 Any puncture less than 1/2 inch from the start of the internal steel belt on the shoulder or sidewall of the tire cannot be repaired (shown in the red area of the diagram).

 A tire puncture greater than 1/4 inch (or 6mm) is not able to be repaired.
 A new tire replacement is needed if a puncture exceeds this limit.
 Large tread punctures, irregular gashes or cuts exceeding 1/4 inch cannot be repaired.
 If a cut slices through the tire’s steel belts, it reduces the strength and durability of the tire, making it unreliable and unsafe.

 Repairs can never overlap.
 If new damage compromises a previously repaired area, the tire will not be safe to repair.

 Patching, by itself, is never a suitable repair.
 Proper repair procedures dictate that the injury must first be completely filled with a suitable vulcanizing material or solid rubber stem.
 Secondly, a patch must then be applied to the inner liner to complete the repair.

 Not all tires qualify to be repaired.
 Some tires have special repair limits, and others may have suffered damage too extensive to repair.
 The end results of returning a permanently weakened, or incorrectly repaired, tire to service could be catastrophic.

 America's Tire will always check the tire damage against the RMA guidelines to ensure the tire is repaired correctly and your safety is our number one concern.
-If you have any questions or concerns regarding repairing a flat tire, come see your trusted experts at your local America's Tire and we'll get you taken care of.
+If you have any questions or concerns regarding repairing a flat tire, stop by your local America's Tire and we'll get you taken care of.